Casetext is launching an AI driven drafting tool called Compose. Compose does not promise to replace lawyers – it

 offers to make lawyers more efficient by automating the first draft of a motion or brief.
 It can also function as a tutorial for a new lawyer who is assigned with drafting a motion for the first time.
 Casetext is currently working with a group of law firm “partners” who will help them develop an expanded library of motions.
 According to Pablo Arredondo, Co-Founder and Chief Product Officer they hope to have 50 motions available by the end of the year.

 The press release positions Compose as being “poised to disrupt the $437-billion legal services industry and fundamentally change our understanding of what types of professional work are uniquely human.”
-Caetext is certainly the first company I know of to successfully automate the drafting of substantive documents such as motions and briefs.
-Several years ago Ross was rumored to be building a brief drafting tool LegalMation has automated the production of responsive pleadings in specific practice areas.
+Casetext is the first company I know of to successfully automate the drafting of substantive documents such as motions and briefs.
+Several years ago Ross was rumored to be building a brief drafting tool, LegalMation has automated the production of responsive pleadings in specific practice areas.
 Compose is a major breakthrough in using AI for more complex work: researching and drafting motions.

 In a recent presentation showing Compose, Casetext’s CEO and co-founder Jake Heller focused how Compose can help lawyers by freeing them to focus on high level analysis.
 Automation will eliminate the drudge work and free lawyers to focus on higher level work.
 “After automation, what’s left are the most interesting, substantive, strategic parts of legal practice, without the drudgery, the expense, and the inefficiency,We’re making space for lawyers to make new arguments, pursue new strategies, and experiment with new business models.
 But what’s maybe most exciting about this, and any truly innovative technology, is that we don’t know exactly what the impacts will be.
 Automation allows for imagination.”